Pinafore/ml-hw/logreg/assign.md

 Overview
 --------

-In this homework you'll implement a stochastic gradient ascent for logistic regression.
+In this homework you'll implement a stochastic gradient ascent for logistic regression and you'll apply it to the task of determining whether documents are talking about hockey or basketball.

 ![Hockey and Baseball: Are they really that different?](baseball_hockey.jpg "Two sports I know nothing about")